Combining Offline & Online Content Marketing: How to Ace It Like a Boss

 F&B conglomerate Birds Eye are experts at this unique strategy.
 They allow customers to pay their bills and gain gift certificates to discounted dinners by uploading selfies of their eating Birds Eye foods on Instagram with the hashtag #BirdsEyeInspirations.

 Once the photo is uploaded, either the bill is deducted, or the customer receives a coupon for another meal.
-With this coupon, the brand showcases its offline content in the form of a descriptive menu card, creative display advertising and funky signage marketing the product.
+With this coupon, the brand showcases its offline content in the form of a descriptive menu card, creative display advertising and funky digital signage marketing the product.

 These tagged messages often become fresh online content for the brand, which helps attract customers.
 Then there are the customer reviews in newspapers, on the radio and on websites that re-affirm what an amazing job the brand’s doing.
 This is a great way to generate marketing content online and offline from customers.